Montana Drone Laws

 Recent Enforcement Actions & News

-enforcementA California tourist flew a drone near an osprey nest in Yellowstone National Park, causing nesting birds to flee in panic.
-When confronted by a witness, the drone operator landed the drone on the witness's vehicle and then flew it above the witness's head in an intimidation attempt.
-National Park Service cited the tourist.
+enforcementA California tourist flew a drone near an osprey nest in Yellowstone National Park in early June 2025, causing nesting birds to flee in panic.
+A witness photographed the violation.
+When confronted, the drone operator first landed the drone on the witness's vehicle, then flew it above the witness's head in an intimidation attempt.
+The National Park Service cited the tourist, who faces up to 6 months in jail and a $5,000 fine.

-enforcementVideo surfaced showing a drone operating over Grand Prismatic Spring in Yellowstone, with allegations that it was the same individual from the earlier osprey nest incident.
+enforcementVideo surfaced in August 2025 showing a drone operating over Grand Prismatic Spring in Yellowstone National Park.
+Evidence suggests it was the same individual from the June osprey nest incident.

 University & College Drone Policies